Military Review

 “I was all alone for so many long days and nights.
 Once I tried to scream and chased a snake, which crawled into my home, but it turned out only a pitiful squeak.
 My vocal cords were inactive for so long that they simply refused to work.
 After that, I began to train my voice every day, singing songs or reading prayers out loud. ”

-It was accidentally discovered only in January 1972.
-Ikoi by that time was already 58 years old.
-He knew nothing about the atomic bombings, about the surrender of Japan.
-When he realized that the long years of his imprisonment were completely meaningless, he fell to the ground and burst into tears.
+He was accidentally discovered only in January 1972.
+Ikoi had already turned 58 by that time.
+He did not know anything about the atomic bombings, about the surrender of Japan.
+When he realized that for many years his imprisonment was completely meaningless, he fell to the ground and burst into tears.

 Code of honor